pinardemetci/pinardemetci.github.io/updates.md

 </tr>
 <tr>
   <td class='col-md-3'>17 July 2020</td>
-  <td> Spotlight talk (by me) and poster presentation (by <a href="https://sites.google.com/brown.edu/rebecca-santorella/">Rebecca Santorella</a>) on our work on single-cell multi-omics integration at the <a href="https://icml.cc/Conferences/2020/ScheduleMultitrack?event=5721"> 2020 International Conference in Machine Learning - Workshop on Computational Biology (ICML WCB)</a>.
+  <td> Spotlight talk (by me) and poster presentation (by <a href="https://sites.google.com/brown.edu/rebecca-santorella/">Rebecca Santorella</a>) on our work on single-cell multi-omics integration at the <a href="https://icml.cc/Conferences/2020/ScheduleMultitrack?event=5721"> 2020 International Conference in Machine Learning (ICML) - Workshop on Computational Biology)</a>.
 Poster presentation received the Best Poster Award.</td>
 </tr>
 <tr>
 </tr>